LxiStandard/LxiStandard.github.io/README.md

 This script is conventional Python and should not require substantial external documentation.
-The basic function is to read the SpecificationIN directory and create a specifications directory in the site subdirectory.
+The basic function is to read the *SpecificationIN* directory and create a specifications directory in the site subdirectory.
 In addition, the script scans all the file names in each subdirectory and creates the table visible on the website.

-# Schemas
+# Schema Pages

 This section has documentation on the structure and usage of the *LxiStandard/lxi-api* repository.
 This